katcipis/sophia/notes/articles/inventing-on-principle.md

 your like and guide your career.

 Finding a principle takes time, and involves doing a lot of work, and a lot of work on different areas.
-Perhaps someday I will find one =).
+It is a journey of self discovery, Perhaps someday I will find one =).